RalfMathes/GooseShop/README.md

 ---

-The contents of this projects are exclusively for demonstration purposes and not intended for actual usage.
+The contents of this project are exclusively for demonstration purposes and not intended for actual usage.
 Don't get your feathers in a twist and let the goose loose.